 If you really want to get rid of those wrinkles, you might consider a partial facelift, lasers, Botox or fillers.
 Read more about these procedures in my in-depth article, How to Fix Deep Wrinkles: 5 Wrinkle Fixes You Can Get at Your Doctor's Office.

-Loved this?
 Don't miss my other beauty tips for older women including: